Getting Started

 Troubleshooting

 If something doesn’t work — and something always doesn’t work the first time — file an issue.
-Include the output of scripts/health-check.sh and the last 50 lines of ~/Library/Logs/yabby/mlx-vlm.out.log.
+Include the output of scripts/health-check.sh and the last 50 lines of ~/Library/Logs/yabby/mlx-lm-tool.out.log.

 Open an issue